NullArray/WinBins-Plus/README.md

 ### Note

+I plan on expanding this repo over time.
+However due to limitations on file sizes when uploading content to github i will probably write a `JSON`,`XML` or just a plaintext file consisting of a list of URLs to be iterated over and downloaded with a script.
+That way, i can ensure we have a comprehensive catalog of tools and utilities while bypassing some of the restrictions.

-The credits for the utilities in this repo go to their original authors of course, as stated, this is just a list curated by me for convenience.
+As mentioned, the credit goes to the original authors of course, as i stated earlier, this is just a list curated by me for our convenience.

 Regardless, should you have any questions surrounding the contents and/or purpose of this repo please feel free to open a ticket.